-The school’s role in prevention is much broader than alcohol and drug education lessons.
+The role of a child’s school in prevention is much broader than alcohol and drug education lessons.
 Research tells us that the links between educational detachment and the use of alcohol and drugs at an early age are very clear: a young person’s attachment to school is a powerful protective factor which makes them resilient against substance misuse.
-This is strengthened by a positive and supportive school ethos, as well as the provision of quality PSHE education.
-Schools are also well placed to intervene early if a young person’s alcohol or drug use is causing problems.
+This is strengthened by a positive and supportive school ethos, as well as quality PSHE education.

-As well as their schools and homes, young people’s communities play an important role in building their resilience and preventing substance misuse.
-Practitioners working in alcohol and drug education and prevention can benefit from the evidence base we have built as well as the free resources available from ADEPIS.
+Practitioners working in alcohol and drug education and prevention can benefit from the evidence base we have built as well as the free resources available from Mentor-ADEPIS.

 The Alcohol and Drug Education and Prevention Information Service (ADEPIS)